spacemeshos/docs/docs/start/integration.md

 ### Example

-Following is an example of generating a transaction, signing it, parsing it, and broadcasting it.
-This example is for a simple send transaction using a single sig wallet, but it should contain enough information to create other types of transactions.
-It uses Go and error checking is not implemented. `amount` contains the amount to send (denominated in smidge), `principal` is an account object containing the principal (i.e., sender) account and `privkey` contains the corresponding Ed25519 private key, and `recipientAddressStr` contains the address of the recipient in standard bech32 format (`sm1...`).
-Note how the example reads the Genesis ID from a running node and also gets the latest (projected) principal balance and nonce. `nodeUri` contains the gRPC URI of the running node to talk to, e.g., `localhost:9092`.
+The following is an example of generating a transaction, signing it, parsing it, and broadcasting it.
+While this example is for a simple send transaction using a single-sig wallet, it should contain enough information to create other types of transactions as well.
+It uses Go and error handling is not implemented.

+- `amount` contains the amount to send (denominated in smidge).
+- `principal` is an account object containing the principal (i.e., the sender) account.
+- `privkey` contains the corresponding `Ed25519` private key.
+- `recipientAddressStr` contains the address of the recipient in standard `bech32` format (`sm1...`).

+Note how the example reads the Genesis ID from a running node and also gets the latest (projected) principal balance and nonce. `nodeUri` contains the gRPC URI of the running node to talk to (e.g., `localhost:9092`).

 ```go
 import (